How to Froth Milk Without a Frother: 5 Home Methods

 - Tap the bowl on the bench to settle large bubbles, then use a spoon to hold back foam while pouring the liquid milk first, finishing with the foam.

 Wrist-saving alternative: An electric hand mixer on low speed achieves the same result with less effort—just use a single beater and a deep container to control splatter.
 This method works particularly well when making multiple drinks for guests.
+For a smoother workflow, prepare your coffee grind in advance so you can focus on frothing when your guests arrive.

 Method 4: The Blender